Differences in Typological Alignment in Language Models' Treatment of Differential Argument Marking: Experiments

+By contrast, the overall effect of argument target is much smaller.
+Although \emph{Local-P} rules are slightly more accurate on average than \emph{Local-A} rules (\emph{object-targeting} $\approx$ 0.79 vs.\ \emph{subject-targeting} $\approx$ 0.74), this difference is substantially smaller than the \emph{natural--inverse} contrast.
+This pattern is further supported by a local-only ANOVA over the 12 local conditions, with direction, argument target, and semantic trigger as crossed factors.
+Markedness direction accounts for the largest share of variance in rule mastery accuracy ($\eta^2 = 0.566$), whereas the main effects of semantic trigger ($\eta^2 = 0.111$) and argument target ($\eta^2 = 0.050$) are comparatively small.

 Third, we observe that the performance gap between \emph{natural} and \emph{inverse} variants is smaller for \emph{Local-P} rules than for \emph{Local-A} rules.
+In the local-only ANOVA, the direction $\times$ target interaction also explains more variance than the target main effect ($\eta^2 = 0.106$ vs.\ $0.050$).
 One possible explanation is that the model encodes semantic properties of subjects more robustly than those of objects.
 Marginal distributions reported in Table~\ref{tab:marginals-big} in Appendix~\ref{app:injection:annotation} show that prominent arguments occur more frequently in subject position than low-prominence arguments occur in object position.
 Semantic probing analyses reported in Appendix~\ref{app:semantic-probing} further indicate that the model encodes subject-related semantic features more strongly and stably.

 Finally, with respect to semantic triggers, clear performance differences emerge only for \emph{Local-P} rules, where \emph{pronominality}-based conditions consistently outperform \emph{animacy-} and \emph{definiteness}-based rules.
 In the remaining rule families, performance differences across semantic triggers are comparatively weak, suggesting that semantic trigger type plays a limited role in determining overall DAM rule learnability.